ETC-A/etca-spec/README.md

 _Reserved_: Specifies that the behavior or instruction will be specified in a future extension or feature and should be treated as _illegal_ until it is both specified and implemented.

 _Unspecified_: Specifies that the behavior or instruction is intentionally unconstrained and may be freely handled any way an implementation chooses.
+Extensions and features can specify or restrict _unspecified_ behavior.